 One, create fresh air paths that keep the station wagon effect from overtaking you from behind.
-Don't form that cup -- crack a window somewhere and create a jet-stream through your boat.
+Don't form that cup - crack a window somewhere and create a jet stream through your boat.
 Just be aware that running on a "slow bell" may still create an opportunity for CO to build up in your cockpit.

-Two, put carbon monoxide detectors in all enclosed spaces, especially sleeping quarters.
-These devices can be battery-operated and are readily available. \$29.95 at places like Home Depot, Wal-Mart, the internet, etc. There are models that can be tied directly into your battery system like a bilge pump.
-They never fail unless the battery itself is dead.
+Two, put carbon monoxide detectors in ALL enclosed spaces, especially sleeping quarters.
+These devices can be battery-operated and are readily available.
+They cost around \$30 at places like Home Depot, Walmart, various websites, etc. There are models that can be tied directly into your battery system like a bilge pump; it never fails unless the battery itself is dead.

 I've heard these devices.
 They can wake the dead.
 Almost.
 Be aware.
 Be safe.
-Always prepared -- semper paratus!
+Always prepared, semper paratus ...!